yext/answers-wordpress/README.md

 ## Installation
 ### Installing from within Wordpress:
-1. Download yext-answers.zip.
+1. Download yext-answers.zip from this repository (you don't need to clone the entire repo).
 2. Visit Plugins > Add New.
 3. Search for Yext Answers.
 4. Install and activate the Yext Answers plugin.

 ### Installing Manually:
-1. Download yext-answers.zip.
+1. Download yext-answers.zip from this repository (you don't need to clone the entire repo).
 2. Unzip yext-answers.zip and upload its content to your wp-content/plugins directory.
 3. Visit Plugins.
 4. Activate the Yext Answers plugin.